This online drug awareness training course is suitable for teams

 Respond effectively using evidence-based interventions and treatment tools to work with individual drug users symptoms / issues.
 List referral routes and describe the range of service provision on offer.

-This drug awareness training course is aimed at services that may come into contact with individuals with drug problems.
+This online drug awareness training course is aimed at services that may come into contact with individuals with drug problems.
 It is also open to workers new to this area of work and is suitable for people who may need to develop their knowledge of drugs.

 Staff who would benefit from the training include: